sorbet/sorbet/website/docs/static.md

   etc.

 - At `# typed: strict`, Sorbet no longer implicitly marks things as being [dynamically typed](untyped.md).
-At this level all methods, constants, and instance variables must have
-  [explicitly annotated types](type-annotations.md).
+At this level all methods must have [sigs](sigs.md), and all constants and instance variables must have [explicitly annotated types](type-annotations.md).
 This is analogous to TypeScript's `noImplicitAny` flag.